Scholarly Record: Early Learning Sports Development

 Kayden, B.J.
 (2026) · Academia.edu

-Reframes the most widely cited youth sports analysis as a field-level structural concern rather than a program-level operational one.
-Establishes that Hedstrom and Gould's "all-or-nothing phenomenon" critique — that all prominent talent development models represent "less a process and more a snapshot" — identifies the absence of Early Learning Sports Development as the missing authoritative foundation
+Revives and resolves Hedstrom and Gould's 2004 finding that sports development research lacks an authoritative model — reframing their most widely cited analysis as a field-level structural concern rather than a program-level operational one.
+Establishes that their "all-or-nothing phenomenon" critique — that all prominent talent development models represent "less a process and more a snapshot" — identifies the absence of Early Learning Sports Development as the missing authoritative foundation.
+Presents the Governing Dynamics of Sport© as the framework their critique called for twenty years ago.

 Related Reading: